-NOTE: Refer to the R3000IR Quick Start Guide for information on installing the R3000 on the network.
+NOTE: Refer to the R3000 Quick Start Guide for information on installing the unit on the network.
 This document also provides information on how to access the R3000 console to perform the initial installation setup defined in Chapter 2: Network Setup.

 After all settings have been made, authentication is ready to be used on the network.
+Chapter 5 explains how to assign groups and members for management by Sub Admin group administrators, and how group administrators create and maintain filtering profiles for entities in their assignment.

-Chapter 5 outlines the step you need to take to test and to activate your settings before deploying authentication on the network.
+Chapter 6 outlines the step you need to take to test and to activate your settings before deploying authentication on the network.

-Chapter 6 provides support information.
+Chapter 7 provides support information.
 Appendices at the end of this user guide feature instructions on authentication operations; steps to modify the SMB protocol to disable SMB Signing requirements; information on how to obtain or export an SSL certificate and upload it to the R3000; notes on customizations to make on specified LDAP servers; filtering profile file components and setup; tips on how to override pop-up windows with pop-up blocker software installed; a glossary on authentication terms, and an index.